ocaml-flambda/flambda-backend/jane/doc/extensions/_05-kinds/intro.md

 This page describes the kind system at a high level, and contains complete details for the non-modal bounds.
-It does not exhaustively describe the possible layouts (which are documented on the [unboxed types page](../unboxed-types/index.md)) or the modal axes (which are documented on the [modes page]()), but does explain how those components appear in kinds, including how the modal bounds are affected by the with-bounds.
+It does not exhaustively describe the possible layouts (which are documented on the [unboxed types page](../unboxed-types/index)) or the modal axes (which are documented on the [modes page](../modes/intro)), but does explain how those components appear in kinds, including how the modal bounds are affected by the with-bounds.

 CR ccasinghino: add links to modes documentation after moving it here.